influxdata/telegraf/README.md

 config.

 * **hostname**: The hostname is passed as a tag.
-By default this will be the value retured by `hostname` on the machine running Telegraf.
+By default this will be the value returned by `hostname` on the machine running Telegraf.
 You can override that value here.
-* **interval**: How ofter to gather metrics.
-Uses a simple number + unit parser, ie "10s" for 10 seconds or "5m" for 5 minutes.
+* **interval**: How often to gather metrics.
+Uses a simple number + unit parser, e.g. "10s" for 10 seconds or "5m" for 5 minutes.
 * **debug**: Set to true to gather and send metrics to STDOUT as well as InfluxDB.